gcv/appengine-magic/README.md

 Making App Engine services available requires enumerating the specialized `/_ah` URLs App Engine uses and figuring out which URL maps to which servlet provided by the App Engine SDK.
 Help in doing this work is welcome.

+## Warning

+Google App Engine maintains a whitelist of permitted Java classes.
+Other classes will cause your application to fail to deploy.
+Examples include threads and sockets.
+If you use those in your application, it will not work.
+More seriously, if one of your dependencies uses those, your application will also not work.
+For example, `clojure.java.io` (and its fore-runner, duck-streams from `clojure-contrib`), uses java.net.Socket, a forbidden class.